 The Norwegian wholesale market is part of the Nordic wholesale market through the common Nordic power exchange for physical power, Nord Pool Spot AS.
-In 2009 there were traded 285, 5 TWh (297,6 TWh in 2008) at Nord Pool Spot, which accounts for 72% in 2009 (70,1% in 2008) of the power consumption in the Nordic region.
+In 2010 there were traded 305.2 TWh (285.5 TWh in 2009) at Nord Pool Spot, which accounts for 74% (72% in 2009) of the power consumption in the Nordic region.
 The remaining volume of the Nordic market was traded bilaterally.
-NVE regulates Nord Pool Spot through the market place licence, in accordance with the Norwegian Energy Act (1990).
+NVE regulates Nord Pool Spot through the market place licence, in accordance with the Energy Act (1990).